Jemez Mountains and Jemez Springs Activities:

 Hot Springs, Indian Ruins, Hiking, Biking, Fishing!

 There are so many fun activities to do in the Jemez Mountains, and they are all within minutes of the Elk Mountain Lodge Bed and Breakfast.
+Here are a few area links that will get you started with your own amazing New Mexico True experience!

 In the 17th century, the Spanish established a Catholic mission at the village.
 The mission was short-lived, and, in time, the people abandoned the site and moved to the current location of Jemez Pueblo.
 The massive stonewalls were constructed about the same time the Pilgrims landed at Plymouth Rock.
 The heritage center contains exhibitions that tell the story of the site through the words of the Jemez people.
 A 1,400-foot interpretive trail winds through the impressive site ruins.
-Visit the website: Jemez State Monument.
+Visit the website: Jemez Historic Site.

 The Jemez River – the main area fishing waters – is a small trout stream that flows south out of the Jemez Mountains along State Route 4 through Jemez Springs and Hyw 126 in La Cueva.
 Gear needed for fishing in the Jemez will vary slightly but would typically be a 7-foot rod with 4 to 6 lb. test line.
 There are occasions where a heavier set-up such as 8-foot rod with 10 to 14 lb. test will be necessary but you unfortunately you may not know it until you hook the big one that gets away (like this rare beauty taken from the Rio Cebolla in 2010)!